GSA/fedramp-gov/pages/tips-cues.md

 <div class="q3">
 <h3>TIP: Using graphic to depict a security accreditation boundary is crucial for assessor to fully understand the security enclave that is being addressed by the CSP.</h3>
 <p>
 The Boundary Diagram is essential in that it provides a depiction and understanding of the components managed within the boundary as well as systems that are leveraged external to the boundary (such as the hosting IaaS) and interconnections.
-Further guidance on preparing the Boundary diagram can be found on our FedRAMP Documents Page in a document titled “FedRAMP Authorization Boundary Guidance.”
+Further guidance on preparing the Boundary diagram can be found on our FedRAMP Documents Page in a document titled <a href="{{site.baseurl}}/assets/resources/documents/CSP_A_FedRAMP_Authorization_Boundary_Guidance.pdf">"FedRAMP Authorization Boundary Guidance"</a>
 <em>(November 7, 2018)</em>
 </p>
 </div>

 <div class="q3">
-<h3>Q: The new Vulnerability Deviation Request Form has changed from a PDF to Excel format.
+<h3>Q: The new <a href="https://www.fedramp.gov/assets/resources/templates/FedRAMP-Vulnerability-Deviation-Request-Form.pdf">Vulnerability Deviation Request Form</a> has changed from a PDF to Excel format.
 Can we add all Deviation Requests (DRs) to one spreadsheet, or do we have to submit a new spreadsheet for each DR?</h3>
 <p>
 A: You can add all DRs to one spreadsheet so each row on the excel file can be a new DR.
 <em>(November 7, 2018)</em>